Hot wallets vs. cold wallets: Which is most secure for bitcoin and ethereum?

 The final word

 For people who own high amounts of crypto, cold wallets are the recommended choice — especially hardware wallets.
 But losing the keys to an impenetrable safe would be just as bad as giving the keys to cybercriminals.
 So, combining cold hardware wallets with a multi-key solution like Casa is the most logical option.

 Wanna see for yourself?
-Try it out here.
+Learn more about our plans here.